Nax Mont-Noble Ski Resort Switzerland

 The Nax Mont Noble ski resort is on the south side of the Rhône River valley in the French speaking part of Valais, Switzerland.
 The base of the ski lifts are 3km east of the village of Nax, and around 20km (28min) by rental car southeast of the major town of Sion.

-Rail & bus services to the village of Nax are via Sion.
-Trains from Geneva airport take a little over 2hr (on the IR90 service, direction Brig) to get to Sion, where buses or private transfers can finish the journey up the valley to Nax.
-From Sion train station (gare), bus route 388 heads to Nax and the ski lifts at the Nax, Espace Mont Noble stop, at least three times per day in the morning, taking 45min to the ski lift base.
-From mid-morning, at least four route 388 services (direction Fontany) go back down to Sion, taking up to 55min for the journey.
+Rail & bus services to the village of Nax are via Sion but the most reliable mode of getting there is with a rental car Trains from Geneva airport take a little over 2hr (on the IR90 service, direction Brig) to get to Sion, where buses or private transfers can finish the journey up the valley to Nax.
+From Sion train station (gare), Postbus route 388 heads to Nax village, taking 45 to 55 min for the journey.
 Search & book here for train tickets to Sion.
 Buy bus tickets direct from the driver.

 Nax Mont Noble Accommodation

 Accommodations available at the Mont Noble ski area are in the nearby village of Nax or the surrounding hamlets that line the free ski bus route south toward Eison.
 In the ski area at mid-mountain near the top of the first chairlift (1,900m), Chalet La Dzorniva can accommodate skiers overnight in dormitories or private rooms with half board and might be an option if travelling light.
-Down in Nax, the Hotel Mont-Noble has cosy, affordable rooms & food.
+Down in Nax, the best lodgings are at the superb Nada Brahma Retreats.
+In the village centre, Hotel Mont-Noble has cosy, affordable rooms & food.
 Otherwise look for an apartment or chalet in the village or local area.

 Sion is the gateway city for several ski villages & resorts, plus a sightseeing location of note.
 Perfect for day-trippers to the many ski resorts in the region, access to the city is fabulous via the train.
-Buses from the train station make regular journeys to the ski lifts at Anzere.
-The city centre has full services and some comfortable, well-priced hotels (including the Hôtel Elite, Hôtel du Rhône), a few lovely guesthouse rooms (like Chambre d'hôte Valère) and an affordable youth hostel with private rooms (Sion Youth Hostel).
+Buses from the Sion train station make regular journeys to the nearby ski resorts and the village of Nax.
+The pleasant city centre has full services and some comfortable, well-priced hotels (including the Hôtel Elite, Hotel Castel), a few lovely guesthouse rooms (like Chambre d'hôte Valère) and an affordable youth hostel with private rooms (Alaïa Hostel).
 Upon arrival at Sion, you will immediately notice the castles looming over the town: Majorie Castle, Valère Castle, and Tourbillon Castle.
 They make a classically European diversion on a down day.

-Sion can also be used as a base to explore resorts up & down the Rhone Valley, utilising the train & buses to get to 4-Vallees, Crans Montana, Vercorin & even Zermatt.
+Sion can also be used as a base to explore resorts up & down the Rhone Valley, utilising the train & buses to get to 4-Vallees (via Nendaz, Veysonnaz or Thyon), Anzère, Arolla-Evolene & even Zermatt & beyond.

 Follow Powderhounds Europe on Instagram to see where we are currently skiing.
 Follow our main Powderhounds page on Facebook to stay in touch with up-to-date info, tours, and discussions.